fl00N/learn-react-spotify-clone-project/README.md

 # Description:

-This project is a spotify clone app developed using React with Vite.
+This project is a spotify clone app developed using MERN.
 It is primarily designed to practice and gain experience in web application development.

 # Key Features:

-**Login and Registration:** Users can create accounts and log in.
+**Login and Registration:** Users can create accounts, log in and log out.

 **Interaction with music:** Users can play, shuffle and repeat music.